alacrity-ai/shipwright-survivors/README.md

   - [x] Significant performance degradation when damaging a group of blocks with Explosive lance

 ### Things to Explore:
+  - [ ] Remove passive points, have Entropium be unlock currency?
+Or keep passive points and use entropium for everything else?
+  - [ ] Add autofire option?
+  - [ ] Click to move functionality?
-  - [ ] Instead of just being able to build all blocks gated by Entropium.
+  - [x] Instead of just being able to build all blocks gated by Entropium.
-    - [ ] What about: Enemies just have a chance to drop blocks.
+    - [x] What about: Enemies just have a chance to drop blocks.
 In your ship builder menu, you can only build the blocks you have.
 E.g. if you loot 3 green hulls, you can build 3 green hulls, and a 3 will be over that block in the menu.
-    - [ ] You can always build the low tier blocks.
+    - [x] You can always build the low tier blocks.
 This way, what weapons you get, would be kind of random each round.
-        - [ ] E.g. this allows for lots of different events, treasure goblin rewards, league mechnics in a map, convoys that you ambush, treasure chests, etc, that might contain nice blocks.
+        - [x] E.g. this allows for lots of different events, treasure goblin rewards, league mechnics in a map, convoys that you ambush, treasure chests, etc, that might contain nice blocks.
-    - [ ] Entropium now becomes a resource you would use for things in the meta game instead, passive unlocks, more upgrades, etc.
+    - [x] Entropium now becomes a resource you would use for things in the meta game instead, passive unlocks, more upgrades, etc.
-  - [ ] Add autofire option?
-  - [ ] Add autobuild option?
+  - [x] Add autobuild option?

 ### Small Things:
   - [x] Turret shots vanish too fast, they should only vanish right at the end